Nardus/covid-uk/README.md

 For 50 runs, each set takes about 6-16 hours on a current laptop.

+## SCRC Development

+Please see the [Wiki](https://github.com/ScottishCovidResponse/covid-uk/wiki) for this repository for more information on the developments to this model for SCRC usage.

 ### Reference

 [Davies NG et al. The effect of non-pharmaceutical interventions on COVID-19 cases, deaths and demand for hospital services in the UK: a modelling study.
 CMMID COVID-19 working group pre-print, 2020.](https://cmmid.github.io/topics/covid19/control-measures/uk-scenario-modelling.html)